usask-rc/radiam-hubzero/README.md

 - Log into your HubZero administration section
 - Click on the menu for Components and find Radiam in the list and click on it
 - Edit the `radiam_host_url` setting to match where your Radiam instance is
+- After the end user log into the Radiam on HubZero, add new project to associate a Radiam project and a HubZero project

 ### Module Configuration

 The module is installed but not available until you create an instance of it.
+There is an installed instance of the module.
+Administrator can publish it to make it available for endusers.

+- Log into your HubZero administration section
+- Click on the menu Extensions -> Module Manager
+- Select "mod_radiam" for the Type
+- Click the check mark to publish the module instance

+Administrator is free to edit the default Radiam module instance or delete it and create a new one.

 - Log into your HubZero administration section
 - Click on the menu Extensions -> Module Manager